 Here in Udaipur, I’ve tried Gujarati Thali special for lunch.
 I love Indian food 🙂

-Afternoon back to hotel and enjoyed the rain and the sound of the rain drops from the room window.
+Afternoon back to the hotel and enjoyed the rain and the sound of the raindrops from the room window.
 It seemed to me a fairy tale where I’m living in an old palace.
 Oh, I’ll really miss this Haveli….